-How to Find the Right Sports Bra for You?
+How to Buy the Right Sports Bra for You?

 Choosing a sports bra is a lot like choosing an everyday bra.
 You want a bra that will provide comfortable support for any activities you're doing and will keep you completely covered throughout your workout.
 If you're exercising, you're going to need a supportive sports bra that inhibits breast movement to prevent chafing, soreness, or even breast pain.
 Keep reading below on how to choose the right sports bra for you.

-Here are the top 3 things to consider when finding the perfect sports bra for you.
+Here are the top 3 things to consider when shopping for the perfect sports bra for you.

 1) Align the Bra With the Activity You Will Do